ZhengErWei/fast_and_furious/README.md

 # Structure of repo
 - <code>report</code>: project proposal, final presentation and final report can be found here.

 - <code>code</code>: all the code we write can be found here.
-  - index - generates index on weather, location, and time (month, weekday and hour)
+  - index - generates index on weather, location, and time
   - single trip - predicts traffict time by multiple regression
-  - matching pair - looks at causal effect of six variables on traffic time difference by simple linear regression and predicts difference of traffic time by matching pair
+  - matching pair - looks at causality by simple linear regression and predicts difference in traffic time by matching pair
   - passenger privacy  - deannonymizing interesting trip

 - <code>data</code>: sample data used or generated can be found here.